MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **calendar_apps_count** - Number of calendar apps you have to help us make sure your interesting calendar apps are configured correctly

 - **calendar_type** - The type of calendar you have (Primary calendar, Group calendar, etc.)

-- **cid_type** - indicates what type of account it is, such as a commercial account or Outlook.com account.

 - **has_favorite_folders** - Helps us make sure favorite folders are configured correctly